munachisonwadike/RDT-TCPProtocol/readme.txt

 Following the relevant RFCs, we also implement TCP  slowstart, and congestion avoidance A csv file showing the way the window size changes over time is included for visualisation purposes.
-Note that in order to allow all the packets to fit in memory, we set a max value for ssthresh to be initially fixed, but large, this way, if there is no loss on the network, the value of the window of packets will not be too large.
+Note that in order to allow all the packets to fit in memory, we set a max value for ssthresh to be initially fixed, but large.
+This way, if there is no loss on the network, the value of the window of packets will not be too large.
 Also, we distinguish between the maximum value size of the window (which is the same as the initial value of ssthresh or the maximum amount of packets initially sent) and the size of the congestion